One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 Land Clearing Basics

 Land clearing is the removal of trees and other vegetation from a site to prepare another for development.
-It also includes grubbing, which is the excavation of stumps and roots.
-Grubbing and tree removal (as well as clearing shrubs, stumps, and other vegetation) has to be done in preparation for a new road, pipeline or utility line.
+It also includes grubbing, which is the excavation of tree stumps and roots.
+Grubbing and tree removal (as well as clearing shrubs, stumps, and other vegetation) has to be done in preparation for a new road, pipeline, or utility line.

 For example, utility companies and pipeline companies use Stan’s to cut canopies, grind stumps, and make pipes and utilities accessible to their workers and equipment.

 Some basic terms you’ll hear in land clearing services include:

 1. “Clearing” is cutting down trees and brush.

 2. “Grubbing” is clearing roots and stumps by digging or grinding.

 3. “Scalping” is removing the remaining roots, sod, grass, and other vegetation to expose the soil.
 This does not include removing topsoil.

 Land clearing should minimize off-site erosion and sedimentation and sediment discharges to lakes, streams, or wetlands.
 The best land clearing practices include steps to prevent erosion, particularly on sites with steep slopes.
 Sites with fine, dense soils (silt or clay, for example) may be less susceptible to erosion (because they are more cohesive), but if erosion happens, the soil particles are more challenging to remove from runoff, which means contaminated streams and lakes nearby.